Department of Theatre and Dance

 - One contemporary monologue that is approximately 60-90 seconds in length.

-- Perform a 32-bar cut of a Golden Age (1940-1960) or Gilbert and Sullivan piece
+- Perform a 32-bar cut of a contemporary musical

 - Please provide a sheet of clearly marked music if needing accompaniment.
 You may also sing acapella.